kmlawson/history-of-history-in-east-asia/seminars.md

 1. Hsia, C. T. *The Classic Chinese Novel : A Critical Introduction* Ch 2 The Romance of the Three Kingdoms
 2. Idema, Wilt L. and Stephen H. West trans. *Records of the Three Kingdoms in Plain Language* Introduction
 3. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 1 Cosmic Foreordination + Ch 2 Essential Regrets: The Structure of Tragic Consciousness in Three Kingdoms
+Ch 1 Cosmic Foreordination + Ch 2 Essential Regrets: The Structure of Tragic Consciousness in Three Kingdoms (see Files)
-4. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture* Ch 3 Notion of Appropriateness + Ch 6 Zhuge Liang and Zhang Fei Bowang shao tun and Competing Masculine Ideals within the Development of the Three Kingdoms Story Cycle
+4. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture* Ch 3 Notion of Appropriateness + Ch 6 Zhuge Liang and Zhang Fei Bowang shao tun and Competing Masculine Ideals within the Development of the Three Kingdoms Story Cycle (see Files)
 5. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 4 The Beginning of the End The Fall of the Han and the Opening of Three Kingdoms
+Ch 4 The Beginning of the End The Fall of the Han and the Opening of Three Kingdoms (see Files)
 6. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 9 From Three Kingdoms the Novel to Three Kingdoms the Television Series
+Ch 9 From Three Kingdoms the Novel to Three Kingdoms the Television Series (see Files)
 7. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 10 The Reception and the Place of Three Kingdoms in South Korea
+Ch 10 The Reception and the Place of Three Kingdoms in South Korea (see Files)
-8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 17 Elite versus Popular Literature + Ch 18 Narrative Genres
+8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 17 Elite versus Popular Literature + Ch 18 Narrative Genres [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2495377)
 9. McLaren, Anne E. ‘Challenging Official History in the Song and Yuan Dynasties: The Record of the Three Kingdoms’.
 In *Knowledge and Text Production in an Age of Print: China, 900-1400*, edited by Lucille Chia and Hilde de Weerdt.
-BRILL, 2011.
+BRILL, 2011. (see Files)

 ### Further Reading